If the business you work for changes hands, you’ll probably be wondering what this means for you, your job and your future with your new employer.

 Generally, if you are protected by TUPE, your new employer has to keep your terms of employment the same as they were previously.

 If you’ve been part of a TUPE transfer recently and you think your new employer has not treated you properly under the TUPE regulations, contact one of our Employment Law Solicitors who can help you understand where you stand and make a claim if you have one.
-Ask if we can deal with your case on a No Win, No Fee basis.

 When Does TUPE Apply?